Pink Spider

+Recording

+According to recording engineer and Spread Beaver member Kazuhiko "I.N.A."
+Inada, he and hide wanted hide's singles to be different from each other, so they decided to follow "Rocket Dive", his first since X Japan disbanded and which I.N.A. described as a refreshing number with a sense of speed, with "Pink Spider".
+For the song, the duo layered live drums and machine sounds.
+I.N.A. cited this as what hide meant when he described his music as "cyborg rock".
+When another engineer told him it was impossible, I.N.A. created the section of "Pink Spider" where the audio cuts out for a second manually without the aid of a computer.

 Releases

 Released on May 13, 1998, "Pink Spider" was the first release published after hide's death on May 2.
-Its music video was directed by Shūichi Tan, who previously directed the video for "Rocket Dive".
-It was filmed at the Hotel Alexandria as hide was recording in Los Angeles at the time and Tan was fond of David Fincher, whose 1995 film Seven was shot at the hotel.
 A live version of "Pink Spider" was included on the 2000 re-recording of "Tell Me".
-It was recorded on November 18, 1998 during the Tribal Ja, Zoo tour that was undertaken by Spread Beaver using recordings of hide's vocals.
+It was recorded on November 18, 1998, during the Tribal Ja, Zoo tour that was undertaken by Spread Beaver using recordings of hide's vocals.

 On November 22, 2006, the "Pink Spider" single was re-released.
 On December 8, 2010, it was re-released again as part of the third releases in "The Devolution Project", which was a release of hide's original eleven singles on picture disc vinyl.

+Music video

+The song's music video was directed by Shūichi Tan, who previously directed the video for "Rocket Dive".
+It was filmed at the Hotel Alexandria as hide was recording in Los Angeles at the time and Tan was fond of David Fincher, whose 1995 film Seven was shot at the hotel.
+Behind the scenes footage from the "Pink Spider" video shoot would later be used in the music video for "Ever Free".